sourav-bk/Golang/MessageQueue.md

   > Connection : Connection is a physical TCP connection established between a client application (Producer/Consumer) and the RabbitMQ broker.

   > Channel : Channel is a lightweight virtual connection that exists inside a TCP connection.
+Created on top of an existing TCP connection.
+Multiple channels can share a single TCP connection.

 - **RabbitMQ Broker ::**